Mass media essentials

 Neither of those amendments was approved.

-The original amendment proposed by James Madison that then became first on the list:
+Because they were not adopted, then the original third amendment proposed by James Madison became first amendment to the Constitution.

-Madison’s proposed amendment centered on the people and their having an inviolable right to freedom of speech, writing and press — whereas the founders approved an amendment that does NOT mention the people at all.
-Instead, it centers on Congress making no law about speech or press.
-They also added religion, assembly, and petition as areas where Congress can make no laws imposing limits.
+Madison’s amendment centered on the PEOPLE and their having an inviolable right to freedom of speech, writing and press — whereas the founders approved an amendment that does NOT mention the people at all.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievance.